Nighthawk3D/klipper_lcd_menu/README.md

   + Made light macros conditional to the macros existing

 ### Feb 9th 2023
 + Fixed Pressure Advance menu not displaying
 + Fixed Network menu not displaying
 + Fixed KlickyProbe menu options and created a conditional to QGL or Z-Tilt prior to bedmesh if printer is equiped.

 ## TODO
++ Move todo list to github issues for visability and discussion
++ Add "Reprint last file" option
 + Modify Filament Load/Unload/Purge to not rely on a set of macros
-+ Add BLtouch menu item under Control > BLTouch
-+ Finish Calibration Menu
++ Finish Calibration Menu (Needs Z calibration Menu to complete)
 + Add in klipper connection status in System menu
-+ Add Z offset calibration menu
++ Add Z offset calibration menu (TESTZ+/-, CALIBRATE_PROBE, ETC ETC)
 + Impliment emergency stop
 + Create conditional parking menu under the Prep Menu that works for Delta printers as well.
 + Make Prep ABS and Prep PLA options not reliant on macros
++ Add Park Menu
++ Adjust PARK_* gcode to run at 80% of max printer speed instead of static value of 10000 or add them as a variable
++ Move Temperature under Control menu
++ Create Pre-heat Menu under Prep menu